-First, you can rent your own car (especially if you want to do some self-driving later in Kruger and other areas), or arrange the transport with the staff directly.
-Second, you can take a local flight to Hoedspruit and Vuyani driver will pick you up there for free (Hoedspruit it is less than 30 minutes’ drive away).
-I booked a car transfer with Vuyani in both directions for 2 reasons: 1.
+First, you can rent your own car (especially if you want to do some self-driving later in Kruger and other areas), or book the transfer with the staff directly.
+Second, you can take a local flight to Hoedspruit and Vuyani driver will pick you up for free (Hoedspruit airport is less than 30 minutes’ drive away).
+We booked a car transfer with Vuyani in both directions for 2 reasons: 1.
 Safety (the roads in South Africa are known to be quite dangerous) and 2.
-Guided scenic back home through Blyde River Canyon.
+Guided scenic drive back to Johannesburg, passing the Blyde River Canyon.
 If I had to do it again for the first time, I would do the same.
 If I ever return, I will probably self-drive now when I know the tricks.

 The true beauty of Vuyani Safari Lodge is the fact that the property is not surrounded by fence, so in theory you are “sleeping with the lions”.
 But in reality, that means you can see impalas, kudus and monkeys every day, and if you are really lucky you will see elephants drinking from the pool.
 The highlight of my stay was hearing the lions roar at night.
-A majestic and exciting sound I will never forget.
-However, safety in Vuyani lodges is always a priority, that is why the staff doesn’t let you wander around the property in the dark by yourself – they always escort you with flashlights.
+A majestic and exciting sound that I’ll never forget.
+However, safety at all Vuyani lodges is always a priority, that is why the staff doesn’t let you wander around in the dark by yourself – they always escort you with flashlights.

 Our honeymoon suite was everything I hoped it would be.
-The furniture is mostly made up from wood in “safari” colors, a big cozy bed (with awesome pillows!) is protected with anti-mosquito net, which was actually not necessary because there are almost no mosquitos there during winter.
-We had a rich mini bar (refilled every day) with almost everything you need – anything else, you can get at the main bar.
-Bathroom has 2 showers (one is located outside, so you can watch the stars and enjoy the sound of wilderness), super soft bathrobes and more towels you need.
-By the way, Vuyani management, if you are reading this – you really don’t need to change the towels 3 times a day, once is more than enough.
+The furniture is mostly made up from wood in “safari” colors.
+A big cozy bed (with awesome pillows!) is protected with anti-mosquito net, which was actually not necessary because there are almost no mosquitos there during winter.
+We had a rich mini bar (refilled every day), and if we wanted anything else, we could get it at the main bar.
+Bathroom has 2 showers (one is located outside, so you can watch the stars and enjoy the sound of wilderness), super soft bathrobes and more towels than you need.
+By the way, Vuyani management, if you are reading this: changing towels once a day is more than enough.

 Oh my God, THE FOOD AND THE WINES!
-What these guys do with the food is beyond magic.
+What Vuyani chefs do with the food is beyond magic.
 For breakfast you get “basics” like fresh fruit, yogurts, granola or eggs any style with bacon, cheese and vegetables.
 Lunch is usually in buffet style where you can grab your own choice (they always make 2 variations – meat and vegetarian), while dinners are served with a dish you pre-order from the menu.
 You know that feeling when you take a first bite and wish it would never end?
 Well, this is Vuyani cuisine.
 Fanfuckintastic!
 I also liked the fact that dinners were served at a large table, sharp on the clock, so all the guests could get to know each other and catch up with daily events from the wilderness.
 In the end we felt like one big family, even if just for a few days.

-Apart from game drives in Moditlo Private Game reserve you can book various trips at the reception.
+Apart from game drives in Blue Canyon Private Game reserve you can book various trips at the reception.
 We took a trip to Kruger park, which was also quite special because it is really vast and you get to see herds of animals (but less chances to see a wild cat in my experience).
 As already mentioned, a day trip to Blyde river canyon is fantastic and highly recommendable.
 Unfortunately, we didn’t have time for other activities, which you can check in this link.

-Bottom line – is Vuyani Safari Lodge worth the money?
+Is Vuyani Safari Lodge worth the money?

 By all means YES.
 The rates might seem a bit high at first, but if you consider the exclusivity and unique experience, you can easily compare it to Maldives (also one of my favorite destinations).
 The rates are all-inclusive which means everything is included: all the meals, drinks, and 2 game drives per day.
 Can you imagine how much it costs to have so many high trained staff, well maintained off-road vehicles, electricity (which I heard can be a headache in South Africa), spotless Wi-Fi, paying the taxes and/or fees to the government and preserving the Estate?
 I can’t.